mixpanel/docs/pages/docs/features/sessions.md

 Session timeout length is set for 30 minutes.

-1. A user performs “Event A” at 11:30pm, starting the session and triggering the "Session Start" event.
+1. A user performs "Event A" at 11:30pm, starting the session and triggering the "Session Start" event.
-2. They then wait 20 minutes and perform “Event B” at 11:50pm.
+2. They then wait 20 minutes and perform "Event B" at 11:50pm.
 3. While this session is not timed to expire until 30 minutes after this event, all sessions are reset at midnight.
-Therefore, when the user performs “Event C” at 12:05am, it triggers a new "Session Start".
-The "Session End" time is the time that “Event B” was performed.
-Therefore the length of “Session 1” is 20 minutes.
+Therefore, when the user performs "Event C" at 12:05am, it triggers a new "Session Start".
+The "Session End" time is the time that "Event B" was performed.
+Therefore the length of "Session 1" is 20 minutes.
-4. “Event C” performed at 12:05am starts the session and triggers the "Session Start" event.
+4. "Event C" performed at 12:05am starts the session and triggers the "Session Start" event.
-5. The user then waits 5 minutes and performs “Event D” at 12:10am.
+5. The user then waits 5 minutes and performs "Event D" at 12:10am.
 6. They do not perform any other events for 30 minutes, and the session ends.
 The time of "Session End" is the time of the last event performed at 12:10am.
-Therefore the session length for “Session 2” is 5 minutes.
+Therefore the session length for "Session 2" is 5 minutes.

 ### Event Based Sessions